ManuelePasini/slides-markdown/slides/phd_secondyear.md

 :::
 ::: {.column width="40%"}
 - <b>However...</b>
-    - Each solution is independent in both data modelling and semantics
+    - Each solution is independent in both data modelling and semantics;

     - No interoperability between DTs, even when relying on the same data;